ecominds/micro-service/README.md

 Note: If we donot have any option to manage the the volume, we can create a docker container and then after copying the config file to the volume, delete the container (if not in use).

-1. First, include `VOLUME /tmp` the Dockerfile.
+1. First, include `VOLUME /tmp` in the Dockerfile.
 See the updated content:
 ```
 # Dockerfile content
 FROM openjdk:8-jdk-alpine